The Pricing Mistake I Made Before Going Full-Time

 "Some people can't afford you and that's okay."

-Next time, up the rate a little bit and see how it goes.
+Over time, up your rate and see how it goes.
 Stop when you feel good about how much you’re charging.
 Or go full capitalist goblin mode and keep charging more forever.
 Your choice.

-Once you get used to project-based, you can graduate to other pricing models, like subscriptions or value-based pricing.
-Floresta for example has since moved to a credit-based model — but that's a story for another post.
+Figuring out your minimum rate is just the first step.
+I highly discourage you from simply working hourly.
+Starting with project-based is great to start because you and your client both know how much money is involved.
+Once you get used to project-based, you can graduate to other pricing models like subscriptions or value-based pricing.
+Floresta for example has since moved to a credit-based model — but that's a story for another time.

-Figuring this stuff out made it possible for me to get started and the momentum to keep going.
+Figuring out pricing from the get-go made it possible for me to start my self-employment journey and the momentum to keep going.

 It takes legwork, but it works.
 The reward is worth it.